-The roles of the Lead Members and the Member Champions are set out in the Elected Members Roles and Responsibilities document available on the Council website.
+The roles of the Lead Members and the Member Champions are set out in the Guide to Member Roles and Responsibilities (July 2019) document available on the Council website.

 2.5 Allowances - Councillors will be entitled to receive allowances in accordance with the Members' Allowances Scheme (Part 6).